Skip Navigation

 On December 6, 2023, the Brennan Center and co-counsel at Latham & Watkins LLP filed an amicus brief on behalf of 30 faith-based groups and religious leaders in support of the plaintiffs.
 The brief argues that amici’s faith traditions, while varied and diverse, all agree that Mississippi’s lifetime voting ban is morally indefensible because the imposition of such a harsh punishment: (1) stands in marked contrast to the values of mercy, forgiveness, compassion, redemption, and restorative justice that are embraced by all of amici’s religions; (2) forecloses redemption and rehabilitation without moral or penological justification; and (3) offends society’s evolving standards of decency, standards shaped in large part by the values of amici’s faith traditions.
 As a result, the faith-based groups and religious leaders argue that Mississippi’s lifetime ban violates the Eighth Amendment’s prohibition against cruel and unusual punishment.

-The Fifth Circuit has scheduled oral argument for January 23, 2024.
+The full Fifth Circuit reheard the case on January 23, 2024.

 Documents